Optometry WA Resources

 The Membership Tab contains current information on the 2020-2021 Renewal Offer of 50% Discount on Membership Fees for members, plus deferred payment options.

-The Referrals Tab contains current information with reference to referrals in light of current COVID-19 pandemic.
-Updated 30th March, 15th April & 10th May 2020 & November 2020.
+The Referrals Tab will give you the option to go to our most recent page, Referral Updates – This contains current information with reference to referrals in light of current COVID-19 pandemic.
+Updated 30th March, 15th April & 10th May 2020 & November 2020, & Feb 2021.

 Rheumatology and Optometry/Ophthalmology Working Together – Sept 2020